Dive Into Statistics on Teacher Wages in Tucson, Arizona MSA

 How do we compare?

-In 2024, the median wage for teaching occupations in the Tucson MSA was $47,480.
-This occupation, which includes all teaching and related professionals, was higher than the median wage for all occupations in Tucson ($46,450).
+In 2025, the median wage for teaching occupations in the Tucson MSA was $49,170.
+This occupation, which includes all teaching and related professionals, had a median wage higher than the median wage for all occupations in Tucson ($47,760).
 Middle and secondary school teachers earned the highest, followed by elementary school teachers.
-In Tucson, teacher wages are relatively low compared to other professions that require at least a bachelor’s degree.
+In Tucson, teacher wages are generally lower than wages in many occupations that also require a bachelor’s degree.

 The graph below shows secondary school teacher wages adjusted for differences in the cost of living.
-Note that San Diego still ranked high among peer MSAs, and Tucson was last.
-The latest data available for cost of living adjustment is from 2023.
+After adjusting for cost-of-living differences, San Diego remained among the highest-ranked peer MSAs, while Tucson continued to rank last.
+The latest available data on the cost-of-living adjustment is from 2024.

-In 2024, the wage for secondary school teachers in the Tucson MSA was 5.6% more than the median wage for all occupations.
-It is important to keep in mind that the median wage for all occupations reflects both low and high-skilled workers, with a large number of occupations requiring little education.
-In contrast, nearly all secondary school teachers have at least a bachelor’s degree and many have a graduate degree.
-Thus, we expect teachers to earn wages above the median for all occupations.
+In 2025, the wage for secondary school teachers in the Tucson MSA was 6.7% more than the median wage for all occupations.
+The median wage for all occupations includes jobs requiring a wide range of education and skill levels.
+In contrast, secondary school teachers generally hold at least a bachelor’s degree, and many have advanced degrees.
+Among the 12 metropolitan areas tracked on the MAP Dashboard, Tucson ranked last in this measure.

 How is it measured?